Profitability ratios: what they are and how to calculate them

 Operating profit margin

-Operating profit margin shows the percentage of revenue remaining after you subtract both direct costs and operating expenses like rent, wages, and utilities.
-This ratio measures how efficiently you run your core business operations before accounting for taxes and interest.
+Operating profit margin is the percentage of revenue remaining after you subtract both direct costs and operating expenses like rent, wages, and utilities.
+This ratio measures how efficiently you run your core business before accounting for taxes and interest.

 Why it matters